 Category: Gross Profit

-For this key number, we want to know what percent of tire sales was profit.
-That is, the total sale price of tires sold minus the cost of those tires expressed as a percent of the total tire sales price.
+For this key number, we want to know what percent of total sales was gross profit.
+That is, the total of all sales of all types less the cost of those sales expressed as a percent of the total sales amount.

 The total profit on the sale of something before any expenses or other costs of any kind are deducted.